-Market Risk is managed through the Company's Market Risk Framework which is governed and overseen by the Head of Market Risk Europe & APAC in London.
+Market Risk is managed through the Company's Market Risk Framework which is governed and overseen by the Vice President, Market Risk UK & APAC in London.
 The Company is also subject to the RBC Group policies laid out in the RBC Group Market Risk Framework and standing orders.